 Why does the house always win in Roulette?

-How do you beat the house edge in Roulette?
+Is it possible to beat the house edge in Roulette?

 Can the house cheat at Roulette?

-What numbers hit the most in Roulette?
+Do certain numbers hit more often in Roulette?